Thank you for your interest in visiting! The Research & Reading Room will be closed December 2023 and January 2024.

 Staff are available to assist researchers.
 We recommend researchers utilize online resources to identify potential materials of interest before they contact Museum staff.
 The Online collection catalogue is here and Manuscript finding aids are here.

 Microfilms of the logbook and journal collection are available through interlibrary loan at a rate of $15.00 per reel, one reel at a time, for a period of 30 days.

-The New Bedford Whaling Museum library documents American and international whaling history, voyages and travels, exploration, natural history, the local history of the Old Dartmouth regions including New Bedford, Fairhaven, Acushnet, Dartmouth and Westport, Massachusetts, and New England regional history.
+The New Bedford Whaling Museum has a large collection of manuscripts, rare books, and archives related to American and international whaling history, maritime voyages and travels, exploration, natural history, the local history of the Old Dartmouth region (New Bedford, Fairhaven, Acushnet, Dartmouth and Westport, Massachusetts), and New England regional history.